 Hurricane windows are tested according to standards set by the American Society for Testing & Materials (ASTM) and government building codes in various hurricane-prone regions.
 For DP ratings, windows undergo testing to determine how much physical force they can withstand without giving way, and they’ll also receive a score for how well they prevent air and water infiltration when subjected to hurricane-force winds.

 Then there’s the missile test.
-Typically, a window that’s certified for impact resistance must pass a series of tests that include striking it with 9-pound 2-by-4s propelled at various wind speeds.
+Typically, a window that’s certified for impact resistance must pass a series of tests that include striking it with 9-pound two-by-fours propelled at various wind speeds.

 An Easier Way to Look for High-Performing Hurricane Windows

 If you’re in the market for impact-resistant replacement windows for your home, an easier way to gauge their likely performance is to ask whether they meet Florida Building Code standards for high-velocity hurricane zones.
 Thanks to the ongoing threat of hurricanes, Florida has adopted high standards for hurricane windows that can protect homes from damage and help homeowners potentially lower their insurance costs.
 Of course, the best way to ensure you’re investing in hurricane-rated windows is to turn to the pros at NewSouth Window Solutions.

 Our Hurricane Windows Are a Cut Above the Rest